Should Martial Artists Be Licensed?

-We have people killed over traffic stops in the United States - you want to risk killing someone over unlicensed karate training in his basement?
+We have people killed over traffic stops and literally just peacefully being in their own yards in the United States - you want to risk killing someone over unlicensed ninja-larping training in his basement?
 Especially since there really isn't any evidence other than our imaginations that "unapproved" martial arts training is actually a serious risk in real life for most of us?

 Sensei Scumbag is really, really good at hiding his scumbaggery until he's actually caught.
 Even in well-organized and regulated sports organizations it happens, such as the Olympic bodies for martial arts sports here in the US.

 But I don't want you to think I'm not in favor of licensing bodies.
 I just don't think they should be required by law.

 It is a great idea to create private groups where there is a standard to be met to be "officially licensed" by that body to teach.
 I think of it as a "Good Housekeeping Seal" kind of thing - not perfect, but a way to separate shenanigans from solid instruction.

 Such a scheme would at least give prospective students and their families a way to help them decide who to train with other than "Wow, that dude has a really impressive uniform and belt and some papers on the wall written in a foreign language, so he must be legit!"

 But, nope, I certainly don't agree that those groups should be able to use the force of law to enforce membership or compliance with their dictates.
 I think the problems associated with it simply aren't worth the risk of having bad teachers teaching dangerous material.